IIT Tirupati: Department of Physics

-The Department of Physics offers courses at the undergraduate and research levels.
-The curriculum for a PG programme in Physics has been formulated.
-The faculty members are actively involved in research in the theoretical and experimental aspects of Atomic, Molecular, Optical physics (AMOP) and Condensed Matter Physics (CMP).
-To facilitate the exchange of ideas and provide additional research exposure to the students, the department hosted 13 invited talks during the academic year 2019-20.
-Different research and teaching laboratories are being set up in the department with the Institute funding and various external grants.
-Some of our faculty members are instrumental in conceptualising a joint IIT Tirupati - IISER Tirupati center for Atomic, Molecular and Optical Science and Technologies (CAMOST).
+The Department of Physics offers a 4 year B.Tech Engineering Physics program, 2 year M.Sc.
+Physics program and a Physics Ph.D. program.
+Current active research areas within the department include Atomic, Molecular, Optical physics, Condensed Matter Physics, High Energy Phenomenology, Astroparticle physics, Quantum Technologies.
+The department has 4 research and 5 teaching laboratories.

 Department of Humanities and Social Sciences

-The Department of Humanities and Social Sciences at IIT Tirupati, established in 2015, offers elective courses in the areas of Economics, English, Philosophy, Finance, and Organisational behaviour for all engineering disciplines in Undergraduate programmes.
+The Department of Humanities and Social Sciences at IIT Tirupati, established in 2015, offers a two-year postgraduate course titled Master of Public Policy as well as PhD in various disciplines.
+Furthermore, the department also offers elective courses in the areas of Economics, English, Philosophy, Finance, Organizational Behaviour and Operations Management for all engineering disciplines in undergraduate programmes.
 The department also offers compulsory courses in the area of English and Professional Ethics.
 In addition, proficiency courses in foreign languages such as Spanish, German, Sanskrit, and Japanese are offered to students in the first year of their B.Tech. programme.
-The department is active in research areas of social and political philosophy, contemporary Indian thought, development economics, climate change economics, environmental economics, natural resource management, behavioural economics, Indian theories of language and literature, conflict literature, empirical asset pricing, financial engineering and risk management, organisational leadership, sustainable HRM, decent work and work engagement.
+The department is active in research areas of social and political philosophy, contemporary Indian thought, development economics, climate change economics, environmental economics, natural resource management, behavioural economics, Indian theories of language and literature, conflict literature, empirical asset pricing, financial engineering and risk management, organizational leadership, sustainable HRM, decent work and work engagement, operations management, industrial engineering, operations research and supply chain management.

 International Relations

-The institute, being a 3G IIT has already signed MoUs with various universities in India and abroad.
+The institute, being a 3rd generation IIT has signed MoUs with various universities in India and abroad.
 IITT is a partner university in the Shastri Indo-Canadian Institute network, and the Mitacs partner network, which includes various Canadian institutes.
 The college recently signed an MoU with the Dalhousie University for student and faculty exchange, research collaboration, and other academic purposes.
-IITT is also a member of the Indo-European Heritage network which also includes various top European universities like KTH Royal Institute of Technology, École centrale de Nantes, University of Geneva etc and a group of other Indian institutes too including IIT Bombay, IIT Kanpur, IIT Delhi etc.
+IITT is also a member of the Indo-European Heritage network which also includes various European universities like KTH Royal Institute of Technology, École centrale de Nantes, University of Geneva etc. and a group of other Indian institutes too including IIT Bombay, IIT Kanpur, IIT Delhi etc.

 CAMOST (IISER-IIT Tirupati Joint Collaboration)

-Drawing on the strength of faculty expertise at IIT Tirupati and IISER Tirupati, a joint 'Center for Atomic, Molecular, Optical Sciences Technologies (CAMOST)' was established.
-This was inaugurated on 14 August, 2020 by Dr. Arbinda Mitra, Scientific Secretary in the o/o Principal Scientific Adviser to the Govt. of India.
+Drawing on the faculty at IIT Tirupati and IISER Tirupati, a joint 'Center for Atomic, Molecular, Optical Sciences Technologies (CAMOST)' was established.
+This was inaugurated on 14 August 2020 by Dr. Arbinda Mitra, Scientific Secretary in the o/o Principal Scientific Adviser to the Govt. of India.
 The Centre is envisioned to serve as a nodal hub for several ongoing and upcoming scientific National Missions related to Interdisciplinary Cyber Physical Systems (ICPS), Artificial Intelligence (AI), Quantum Technology Applications (QTA), and the Supercomputing Mission (SCM).
+Prof. P. C. Deshmukh is the mentor and current convenor of CAMOST.